ccaglak/phptools.nvim/readme.md

     },
     config = function()
       require('phptools').setup({
-        ui = false, -- default is false if you have stevearc/dressing.nvim or something similar keep it false })
+        ui = true, -- default is false if you have stevearc/dressing.nvim or something similar keep it false })
     end
 }